hoodiehq/hoodie/README.md

 bindAddress': Address that Hoodie binds to (optional) Default: 127.0.0.1
 www: WWW path (optional) Default: path.join(options.path, 'www')

-adminPort: Port-number to run the admin-dashboard on (optional)
-adminPassword: Password for the admin-dashboard (required on first run)

-dbPort: Port-number to run the PouchDB Server on (optional)
 inMemory: Whether to start the PouchDB Server in memory (optional) Default: false
-dbPassword: Password to use for the PouchDB Server `_hoodie` admin user (optional)
 dbUrl: If provided does not start PouchDB Server and uses external CouchDB.
 Has to contain credentials. (optional)
 data: Data path (optional) Default: path.join(options.path, 'data')